Mbd06b/bootcamper-project/README.md

 A full introduction on standing up a tech-stack like this can be found here Spring MVC 4 RESTFul Web Services CRUD Example:  http://websystique.com/springmvc/spring-mvc-4-restful-web-services-crud-example-resttemplate/

-This architecture was chosen for it's simplicity to introduce those new to Java to a web app, explore REST concepts.
+This architecture was chosen for it's simplicity to introduce those new to Java to a web app and explore basic REST concepts.

 The 'mgl-webapp' module is the starting module full of issues for the bootcamper to clean, fix, and upgrade.
 The starting module was built by someone completely new to Java.